The Hong Kong Mortgage Corporation Limited

 Key product features and benefits

 Flexible payment term

-The borrower may apply to borrow lump-sum payouts at the time of initial loan application and/or at any time during the payment term the borrower chooses for the following purposes２:
+The borrower may apply to borrow lump-sum payouts at the time of policy reverse mortgage loan application and/or at any time during the selected payment term for the following purposes２:

-For borrower drawing a larger lump-sum payout amount, there will be correspondingly a lower monthly payout amount.
+For borrower withdrawing a larger lump-sum payout amount, there will be a correspondingly lower monthly payout amount.
 If the borrower withdraws the maximum amount of lump-sum payout, he will not receive any monthly payouts thereafter.